matusmarcin/git-training/README.md

 2. Do your work
 3. Checkout and pull `master`
 4. Merge `master` into your branch to resolve conflicts and catch-up
-5. Merge your branch into master
+5. Merge your branch into `master`

-To do a really good job you can use `rebase` in the step 4.
-And you really should create a *Pull Request* to merge your branch in step 5.
+To do a really good job you can use **`rebase` in the step 4**.
+And you really should create **a pull request to merge your branch in step 5**.

 ### Pull Request (PR)

 You can use GitHub to create a pull request (PR).
 Just find a button somewhere and click it.
 Then choose *base* as where you want your stuff to end up and *compare* as your stuff you want to merge.
-So the pull request is a request to merge *compare* into *base*, *your branch* into *master* or *development*.
+So the pull request is a request to merge *compare* into *base*, i.e. *your branch* into *master* or *development*.

 ![pull request](/assets/open-pr.png)